 Christmas acquired a different aura when I met my mother-in-law who was Danish and for whom December 24 was the most important day of the year.
 The Danes know a thing or two about light and she knew a thing or two about family.
 She had had a very interesting life (she was born in St. Petersburg to a Russian mom who died giving birth when she was three, was raised by a stepmom she loved, fled Russia at the time of the Revolution, spoke several languages, was so beautiful than men vied for her hand in marriage, married a foreigner, visited pre-Castro Cuba, moved to Switzerland, then after the war, to Paris, etc. ).
 But although she shared a few details, she was the quiet type and not a born storyteller.
 Hers is a different kind of legacy.
 One I cherish very much.

-The holiday season has become painful since Noah died.
+The holiday season has become painful since our grandson was killed.
 But the kids love it.
 So we make it a happy time for them.
 Some are still young enough to believe in Santa, others like to hold on to childhood a while longer by pretending they still do.
 Either way they clearly feel the magic and that’s as should be.

 As for me, having learned over the years that nothing is more important, I am content with spending time with family, friends, and pets, and grateful for our connected world which makes it possible to video-visit the ones who live far away.